 Jewelry should be treated with care.

-Our items are 14 karat gold plated over brass or over sterling silver, or sterling silver.
 The plating will fade over time due to contact with hard surfaces, water, perfume, lotion, and cleaning products.

 To keep your jewelry as sparkling and happy as possible, here are a few simple guidelines to ensure the longevity of your jewelry.